 Jack Crowley hits the right notes to get Ireland back on song in Six Nations opener

-France 17-38 Ireland: Young fly half Crowley impressed as Ireland started life after Johnny Sexton with a significant victory against a 14-man France
+France 17-38 Ireland: Young fly-half Crowley impressed during a significant victory against a 14-man France

-The hurt and the heartache will remain a while longer yet but everyone in Irish rugby can at last smile again.
-It has been a long four months since an agonising ending, cruel even in the ghastly annals of Ireland’s World Cup history – this was an almost perfect return to French soil to take charge of a Six Nations for which they are now significant favourites.
+Everyone in Irish rugby can at last smile again.
+It has been a long four months since the agonising defeat in the World Cup quarter-final, but this win was an almost perfect return to French soil to take charge of a Six Nations for which they are now significant favourites.

-For Crowley, this was comfortably the biggest day of his Test career so far, a first Six Nations start arriving on the road under the Friday night lights against the championship favourites and filling the shoes of an Irish great.
+For Crowley, this was comfortably the biggest day of his Test career so far, a first Six Nations start arriving on the road under the Friday night lights against the championship favourites, all while stepping into the shoes of an Irish great.

 An opening penalty arrived from the boot of Crowley on seven minutes, and it wasn’t long before France were in the disciplinary dock with a more serious charge.
 Paul Willemse’s misjudged clearout resulted in his shoulder making direct contact with the head of Andrew Porter, the lock perhaps a little fortunate that the bunker official felt a change in height was reason enough not to upgrade the sanction.